 You won’t need this now, but you will eventually.
 You have about three seconds to get a reader to read your writing.
 Think of how fast you scroll through news and Facebook on your phone.
 What catches your attention first is the title and the opening lines.

 You’ve heard the term “click-bait?”

 When you’re ready to share your writing, share small.
 Maybe let your husband read it first.
 Ask him for feedback.
-This will be tough, but it’s critical.
-Be open to receiving his feedback.
+This step will be tough, but it’s critical.
+Be open to receiving his comments.
 When you’re confident enough, share your writing with other family and friends.
 Ask for their feedback and be as receptive to it just as your man’s (what are we talking about?).

-Write a Book
+Write a book